Solder Bridges becoming a major challenge during PCB assembly

 To verify that the solder resist is applied between each lead and if it is not possible due to tight tolerances, then it accounts for a design change around that particular component.
 Also the recommended solder stencil of 0.127 mm thickness, stainless steel stencil with a laser cut works well for a device pitch of 0.5mm.
 These are the preventive measures to avoid solder bridges and to get a perfect PCB assembly solution.

-TechnoTronix is one of the kingpin in delivering a well defined and proven PCB design and PCB assembly service to the electronics manufacturers.
+TechnoTronix is one of the kingpin in delivering a well defined and proven pcb layout and PCB assembly service to the electronics manufacturers.
 Our main strength lies in the extensive experience and skilled team of experts to provide tailored electronic design and manufacturing solution.
 You can drop an email to firstname.lastname@example.org or give us a call at 714/630-9200 to solve your queries or to get a quote.
-To get more insights into the PCB assembly, design and prototyping services, visit http://www.technotronix.us/
+To get more insights into the PCB assembly, layout and prototyping services, visit http://www.technotronix.us/